U6028449/README-GENERATOR/README.md

 ## Description

-THis is a simple yet professional looking README.md generator being run from the command line using node
+This is a simple yet professional looking README.md generator being run from the command line using node

 ## Table of Contents